pyqtgraph/pyqtgraph/README.md

 | 3.6             | :x:                | :x:                | :x:                | :x:                | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |
 | 3.7             | :x:                | :x:                | :x:                | :x:                | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |

-* pyqtgraph has had some incompatabilities with PySide2-5.6, and we recommend you avoid those bindings if possible.
+* pyqtgraph has had some incompatabilities with PySide2-5.6, and we recommend you avoid those bindings if possible
+* on macOS with Python 2.7 and Qt4 bindings (PyQt4 or PySide) the openGL related visualizations do not work

 Support
 -------